Q-Minh/nihu/dox/tut_custom_kernel.md

 In 3D, such a singularity is weak, and can be cancelled out by blind quadrature methods.
 Member `singular_quadrature_order` defines that the singular quadratures are going to be evaluated with a 7-th order blind singular quadrature rule.

-Finally, the kernel class can be defined:
+Step (3): Finally, the kernel class can be defined:

 \snippet custom_kernel.mex.cpp udefine